jmoon9/data-ops-mle-challenge-submission/README.md

         - or include retry logic in inference/container configuration

 * What would happen if the price of bitcoin suddenly shot up by $10k at 3am?
 Would this model still be good?
 How would we catch this?
-    - Model would respond poorly to outlier cases due to recency bias
+    - Model would respond poorly to outlier cases due to limitations of training data
-    - We can cache previous predictions and set a specific variance threshold for new results to send a slack notification
+    - Higher features imply more model influence on results --> set threshold of ndarray values, push slack notification if higher than ideal